Advocate Clinic at Walgreens

 Thank you for your report.
 It has been sent to our administrators.

-Walgreens Healthcare Clinic, formally referred to as Take Care Clinic, is a retail clinic operating inside of Walgreens in Round Lake Beach, IL located at 305 W Rollins Rd, .
+Advocate Clinic at Walgreens, formally referred to as Healthcare Clinic at Walgreens, is a retail clinic operating inside of Walgreens in Round Lake Beach, IL located at 305 W Rollins Rd, .
 They are open 7 days a week seeing walk-in patients in Round Lake Beach.
-Walgreens Healthcare Clinic is part of the larger Healthcare Clinic at Walgreens network of clinics with a total of 411 locations, 9 of which are within 20 miles of Round Lake Beach, in cities including Libertyville and McHenry.
+Advocate Clinic at Walgreens is part of the larger Advocate Health Care network of clinics with a total of 85 locations, 14 of which are within 20 miles of Round Lake Beach, in cities including Libertyville and McHenry.
+Additionally, they have partnered with Advocate Health Care to better serve the patients in the Round Lake Beach area.

 Formerly Known As